kawaii-ghost/decsh/README.md

 # SECURITY
 This shell script still execute in the machine.
 I still configuring it by using `prlimit --pid <pid> --nofile=X` so it can only open the shared library.
-Give time with `sleep 0.01` and the send `SIGSTOP` signal after that so atleast the shell script isn't running while being decrypted.
+Give time with `sleep 0.01` until it calls `execve` and then send `SIGSTOP` signal after that so atleast the shell script isn't running while being decrypted.

 # How does it work?
 SHC works internally called `execve` to shell, it decrypted at runtimes and visible via command line args process